When most people read John 15:1-14 they usually end up talking about bearing fruit for the

 Examine –“Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?-- unless indeed you are disqualified.”
 2 Corinthians 13:5 We must regularly take inventory of our lives to make sure that we’re living in righteousness.

 Earlier I mentioned two verses that stood out in John 15.
-We looked at verse 5.
+We looked at verse five.
 Now let’s look at verse 11.
 John 15:11 - "These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”
 “These things” refer to the scriptures Jesus just share in verses 1- 10.
 So, what Jesus is saying to us is that if we abide in him we will have JOY.
-What a promise to hold on to for the rest of this month!
+What a promise to hold on to for the rest of this month and next!
 The stress of shopping, the pain of being alone, missing a loved one, financial strain, etc. As we abide in Jesus in the midst of it all we can still have joy in our heart.

 Be encouraged my friend.
 Even in the stresses of life, even in the rush of the holiday we can call on the grace of God to strengthen us as we abide in him.
 If you are struggling, pray the following: “Lord, I am hurting, I am tired, I feel so alone.
 Please send your Spirit, the comforter to come alongside me.
-Help me to focus on you so that I may have joy in this season of celebrating the birth of your Son.
+Help me to focus on You so that I may have joy in this season of celebrating the birth of your Son.
 In Jesus name, amen.”